 Craft quality Family time

-Digital addiction is a problem that affects adults and children in the family differently, along with collectively reducing quality family time.
-When was the last time you sat across from your partner or with your kids, sans phones and had a chat about their lives or listened to a favourite song?
-Studies show that the impact that devices have on children affect not just their eyesight or their memory, but also their behavioural traits and emotional growth.
-Investing in family time is important for healthy relationships at home.
+Technology addiction is a problem that affects young adults, adults and children in the family differently, along with collectively reducing quality family time.
+When was the last time you sat across from your partner or with your kid?
+When did you chat about their lives or listening to a favourite song?
+Incorporate family cookouts, board games, singing, dancing into your daily lives or at least over the weekends.

 Download Focus Apps from mobile store

-Meditation needs no introduction
+Meditation needs no introduction.

 Okay, I know this is a cliché, but meditation is a great way to clear your head and regain your focus.
 As attention spans decline below those of a goldfish (it's true, I kid you not), excellence can only be pursued if we learn to get our focus back and keep at things without getting distracted constantly.
-Yoga in general and meditation in particular help build attention and reduce the stress that we pile up each day.
+Yoga in general and meditation mainly help build attention and reduce the stress that we pile up each day.

-Eat without Electronics
+Eat without Electronics.

 You'll be surprised how often you'll feel like going in and leaving the chatter of the world, colleagues, friends, Instagram celebrities behind and help you spend some time by yourself.

-Encourage bed rooms free from screens
+Encourage bedrooms free from screens.

-A great way to sleep well and fix bio-rhythms for good health is to keep the phone away from you well before you hit the bed.
+A great way to sleep well and fix biorhythms is unplugging from your mobile phones before hitting the bed.
 This helps the brain signal the end of the day and relaxes your body.
-Use a traditional, or quirky alarm clock to wake yourself up in the morning and avoid the screen as your first visual engagement in a day.
+Use a traditional or quirky alarm clock to wake yourself up in the morning and avoid the screen as your first visual engagement in a day.
 Instead, wake up, do a bit of your routine and then get to your mobile.

 Sleep Well with Auric Mind Rejuvenation

-Auric Mind Rejuvenation has Brahmi and Shankhapushpi that help relax the mind and improve the quality of sleep.
+Auric Mind Rejuvenation has Brahmi and Shankhpushpi that help relax the mind and improve the quality of sleep.
 It is a 100% natural drink made with ayurvedic herbs, coconut water with the natural refreshing taste of mango and saunf.
 Try drinking 1 bottle every night before going to bed and observe the improvement in quality of sleep.